gabbor/jwalker/README.md

 ```

 ### NQueens demo
-The jar file can also solve *NQueens* problem instances using the *Steepest Descent* search.
+The jar file can also solve *NQueens* graph instances using the *Steepest Descent* search.

 You need to pass the number of queens in the chess board as a command line argument.